ovh/docs/pages/cloud/private-cloud/nsx_deploying_edge_gateway/guide.en-gb.md

 - Internal will be confined to your network

 Let's name an interface and choose Uplink.
-Click on the `pen`{.action} symbol to select how it will connect out.
+Click on the `pencil`{.action} symbol to select how it will connect out.

 ![Outside](images/en09out.png)